-Program Name & Number Program Description Objectives Responsible Party Evaluation Modify / Delete / Continue homelessness programs, and Measure A1 funding for household rehabilitation/preserv ation; the construction of rental units serving people with specific housing needs; homebuyers with down payments; and programs and services for people experiencing homelessness. been updated to describe current progress.
+Program Name & Number Program Description Objectives Responsible Party Evaluation Modify / Delete / Continue "Boomerang" Program affordable housing county-wide and advocate for projects in the unincorporated county.
+Development Department Measure A1 funding has been very effective.
+Alameda County has created the Boomerang Fund for housing and homelessness programs, and Measure A1 funding for household rehabilitation/preservation; the construction of rental units serving people with specific housing needs; homebuyers with down payments; and programs and services for people experiencing homelessness.
+Measure A1 Bond.
+HCD also anticipates an allocation under a proposed regional housing bond sponsored by BAHFA.
+The program text has been updated to describe current progress.
 Goal 3: Mitigate go vernmental constraints or mandates to ho using development and affordabili ty.
 Ordinance Review Committee The County regulates the type, location, density, and scale of residential development in the unincorporated areas primarily through the Zoning Ordinance.
 Zoning regulations are designed to protect and promote the health, safety, and general welfare of residents as well as implement the policies of the County General Plan.
 The County is engaged in an ongoing process of reviewing the Zoning Ordinance for consistency with State laws.
 For this purpose Alameda County has established an Ordinance Review Committee.
 The goal of this review is to ensure that the County's requirements and standards do not act as a constraint to the development of affordable housing.
-The County will review the following policies in order to mitigate potential constraints to housing and to ensure consistency with State law: • Review reasonable accommodation procedures to ensure their compatibility with fair housing laws, State Housing Element law, and the Health and Safety Code (2015-17); • Evaluate the County's Ordinance with respect to Secondary Units and Periodically review proposed changes to the Alameda County Zoning Ordinance to ensure consistency with the Housing Element law and State and Federal fair housing laws.
+The County will review the following policies in order to mitigate potential constraints to housing and to ensure consistency with State law: Periodically review proposed changes to the Alameda County Zoning Ordinance to ensure consistency with the Housing Element law and State and Federal fair housing laws.
 Ensure that County regulations do not unnecessarily constrain housing development.
 Coordinate efforts with other County agencies as needed.
 Community Development Agency - Planning, Alameda County Fire Department, Alameda County Public Works Agency, and others Historically, the Ordinance Review Advisory Committee was tasked with periodically reviewing ordinances and procedures for consistency with State law and County policy.
 However, this committee has not been convened since approximately 2012 and generally comprised of informally selected individuals.
-Therefore, the committee has not reviewed any policies since the 4th Housing Element cycle.
-The County has been proactive in its review of Delete - the Ordinance Review Committee was not maintained, and staff do not anticipate convening the group again.
+Delete - the Ordinance Review Committee was not maintained, and staff do not anticipate convening the group again.
 This policy was ineffective.